As armored military vehicles roll onto Myanmar's streets, protesters return for 10th day - KRDO

 The weekend’s events marked an escalation in the military’s continued crackdown on demonstrators and opposition leaders, since it seized power in a coup on February 1, ousting democratically elected leader Aung San Suu Kyi, detaining key government officials and forming a new ruling junta.

-Suu Kyi’s detention, due to expire Monday, will be extended until a court hearing Wednesday, Reuters reported, citing her lawyer.
+Suu Kyi’s detention, due to expire Monday, will be extended until a court hearing Wednesday, her lawyer said.
+Khin Maung Zaw said he has still not been able to see Suu Kyi but has discussed the issue of representing her with the judge.

-“We came here to submit our power of attorney letter and discussed with the district judge.
-According to him, the remand is until the 17 and not today,” Khin Maung Zaw told reporters.
-He added that he had still not been able to see Suu Kyi, Reuters reported.

 Western diplomats on Sunday warned Myanmar’s junta that “the world is watching” and advised the military not to use violence against protesters.